chaseleif/km003c/README.md

 *NOTE: the header is a* ***union*** *of size 4 bytes*

-*the HID document displays each byte as 2 bytes, each with a leading zero, this is not correct*
+*the HID document displays each byte as 2 bytes, each with a leading zero, this is not (exactly) correct*

 Using the following print function we will print the values of the header:
 ```c++